wickywills/stylus-csswizardry-grids/README.md

-# csswizardry-grids
+# stylus-csswizardry-grids

+This is a port from Sass to **Stylus**.
+The only difference from the original is that you don't have an option to set Stylus to use silent classes, because Stylus does that automatically when you @extend the class - you can read more about it [here](http://learnboost.github.com/stylus/docs/extend.html).

-**Simple, fluid, nestable, flexible, Sass-based, responsive grid system.**
+**Simple, fluid, nestable, flexible, Stylus-based, responsive grid system.**

 * Fully responsive
 * Infinitely nestable